nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 #### `httpOnly`

 Specifies the `boolean` value for the [`HttpOnly` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.6).
-When truthy, the `HttpOnly` attribute is set, otherwise it is not.
+When truthy, the `HttpOnly` attribute is set, otherwise, it is not.
 By default, the `HttpOnly` attribute is not set.

 ::alert{icon=💡}
 **Note** be careful when setting this to `true`, as compliant clients will not allow client-side